joeromero/docs/content/sql_api/sql_api.md

 For various reasons you may feel the need to reset your Consumer key and Secret.
 Doing so on CartoDB is simple, just go to your API keys page from your dashboard, and click Get new key and secret.
 This will affect all applications using OAuth for your CartDB application, as your old keys will immediately become invalid.

-There are a lot of libraries that helps you to get authenticated via OAuth, take a look at [this list](http://oauth.net/code/) or take a look at the libraries availables for integrating cartodb with several programming languages.
+There are a lot of libraries that helps you to get authenticated via OAuth, take a look at [this list](http://oauth.net/code/) or take a look at the libraries availables for [integrating CartoDB](#libraries-in-different-languages) with several programming languages.